Infiniti151/fedora-powershell/README.md

 # fedora-powershell
-A simple Bash script for installing/updating Powershell 7+ on Fedora.
+A simple Bash script for installing/updating PowerShell 7 on Fedora.
 Installs completions for Bash, Fish, and Zsh.

-**Note**: Completions don't include -MTA, -STA, and -WindowsStyle flags as they don't work in Linux.
+**Note**: Completions don't include -MTA, -STA, and -WindowStyle flags as they don't work in Linux.

-## Install Powershell
+## Install PowerShell
 ```
 git clone https://github.com/Infiniti151/fedora-powershell.git
 cd fedora-powershell